s-bear/jetson-tx1-imx219/README.md

    quilt push
    ```

-1. At this point, if you want to use the stock kernel you can skip to Part 4 to generate the rootfs before flashing.
-For those who want to customize the kernel, read on!
+1. At this point, if you want to use the stock kernel you can skip to Part 4 to generate the rootfs, or go straight to Part 5 if you just want to flash the dang thing already.

 ## Part 3: Patching & compiling the kernel